What is an advance statement?

 An advance statement can be made verbally, or you can write it down.
 It is better to put it in writing because then it is a permanent record of your wishes.

-You can make both an advance statement and an advance decision.
+It is also important to note that you can make both an advance statement and an advance decision.